...

 Slicer shows holes or gaps?
 Use “Make Manifold” and check your normals

-Holes happen when your model isn’t completely sealed, which slicers can’t handle well.
+Holes occur when your model isn’t completely sealed, which slicers struggle to handle.
 If you’re learning how to use Blender for 3D printing, Blender’s “Make Manifold” tool can fix these gaps automatically.
 Also, make sure your model’s normals—the directions faces point—are all facing outward.
-Flipped normals confuse slicers and cause print errors.
+Flipped normals can confuse slicers and lead to print errors.

 File size too large?
 Try the Decimate modifier to reduce polygons without losing detail

-A huge file slows down slicing and can clog your printer’s memory.
+A huge file can slow down slicing and clog your printer’s memory.
 The Decimate tool helps shrink your model’s polygon count while keeping its shape.
-This speeds up slicing and cuts down on print time without hurting quality.
+This speeds up slicing and reduces print time without compromising quality.

 Next steps—free learning resources and active communities to boost your Blender 3D printing skills